turingschool/curriculum/source/projects/store_engine.markdown

 title: SalesEngine
 ---

-In this project you'll use Ruby on Rails to build an online commerece platform.
+In this project you'll use Ruby on Rails to build an online commerce platform.

 <div class="note">
 <p>Consider the requirements fluid until 11:59PM, Monday, April 9th.</p>